brijesh365/merchant_guide/README.md

 glob prok Gold is 57800 Credits glob prok Iron is 782 Credits
 I have no idea what you are talking about

+# INSTRUTION

+Requirement:
+	python3+

+How to run:
+	python galaxy.py resources/input.txt

+How to run tests:
+	python -m unittest discover